veroog/Rose-Diagrams/README.md

 # Rose-Diagrams
-Plotting rose diagrams or azimuths from earthquake SWS data on a map.
+Plotting rose diagrams or azimuth histograms from earthquake SWS data on a map.

 ## Description